Satan's Slave (1980 film): Plot

-Mawarti, a mother who dies from a mysterious illness, leaves behind her workaholic husband Munarto, quiet and introverted son Tomi, party girl and extroverted daughter Rita, and their sickly but religious servant Mr. Karto.
-On the first night after Mawarti's death, Tomi sees a vision of his late mother, but he does not talk to her.
-The next day, Tomi takes the advice of his friend and visits a fortune teller, who warns that his whole family is in great danger and may die and advises him to fortify himself with black magic.
+Mawarti, a mother who dies from a mysterious illness, leaves behind her workaholic husband, Munarto; her quiet and introverted son, Tomi; her party-going and extroverted daughter, Rita; and their sickly but religious servant, Mr. Karto.
+On the first night after Mawarti's death, Tomi sees a vision of his late mother, but does not speak to her.
+The next day, Tomi follows the advice of his friend and visits a fortune teller, who warns him that his entire family is in grave danger and may die.
+The fortune teller also advises him to protect himself with black magic.

 Tomi becomes strange and withdrawn from his family.
-Rita's boyfriend, Herman, says that for 40 days after a person dies, that person's spirit will linger at the house.
+Rita's boyfriend, Herman, explains that for 40 days after a person dies, that person's spirit lingers in the house.
 Shortly after Herman’s visit, a new housekeeper named Darminah arrives, allegedly sent by an acquaintance of their father to look after the house.
-That night, after a party, Rita is scared when she sees a woman in white, who claims to be her late mother.
+That night, after attending a party, Rita is terrified when she sees a woman in white, who claims to be her late mother.

-Herman warns that Darminah is not the kind of person to be trusted, and offers to consult a shaman about the situation the next day.
-Mr. Karto also begins to notice her strange and suspicious behavior.
-Tomi meets with a kyai at a bookstore, who advises him to begin performing his religious prayers, but when he tries to begin, her late mother's ghost appears and commands him to stop.
-The next day, Tomi finds Mr. Karto's corpse, hung.
-Later that day, Herman is also killed when he is run over by a truck after nearly colliding with the mysterious Darminah.
-That night, Tomi and Rita agree that the ghosts in their home must be removed.
+Herman warns that Darminah is not to be trusted and offers to consult a shaman about the situation the following day.
+Mr. Karto also begins to notice her strange and suspicious behaviour.
+Tomi meets a kyai at a bookshop, who advises him to begin performing his religious prayers, but when he attempts to do so, his late mother's ghost appears and commands him to stop.
+The next day, Tomi discovers Mr. Karto's corpse hanging.
+Later that day, Herman is also killed when he is run over by a lorry after nearly colliding with the mysterious Darminah.
+That night, Tomi and Rita agree that the ghosts in their home must be banished.
 When Rita leaves, she is chased by the now-undead Herman.
-The next morning, Rita and Tomi tell their father to call a shaman, who does so.
-Upon his arrival, the hired shaman is attacked by broken glass and flower petals.
-Rita, Tomi, and Munarto watched in horror as the shaman's head is impaled and pelted by a spinning chandelier.
+The next morning, Rita and Tomi tell their father to summon a shaman, which he does.
+Upon arriving, the shaman is attacked by broken glass and flower petals.
+Rita, Tomi, and Munarto watch in horror as the shaman is impaled through the head and pelted by a spinning chandelier.